ThePrimeagen/vim-fundamentals/course-website/lessons/advanced-text-manipulation-1.md

 ---
 path: "/search-and-replace"
-title: "Advanced Text Manipulation"
+title: "Search And Replace"
 order: "50A"
-section: "Search and Replace"
+section: "Advanced Text Manipulation"
 description: "Search and replace.
 Regex licences may be required."
 ---